-A Day Trip to Suzdal and Vladimir in less than $304 min read
+Moscow to Suzdal and Vladimir in less than $30

 If you are already searching for a Day tour to Suzdal, you might have come across several websites selling the tour for as much as $500.
-Before you buy any tour let me explain you how can visit Suzdal in $30.
-Here are few examples of tours across the web:
+Before you buy any tour let me explain how you can go from Moscow to Suzdal and Vladimir in less than $30.
+Here are a few examples of expensive tours across the web:

 You can check out the trains on the official website of Russian Railways.

-Since I wanted to see both Suzdal and Vladimir, I took the earliest train at 06:35 from Kurskaya station.
 As soon as I reached Vladimir I went to the bus stop, which is right on the other side of the road as you come out of the railway station.
-Vladimir is a major city and there are a lot of buses connecting various cities.
+Vladimir is a major city and there are lots of buses connecting other cities.
 You will have to specifically ask for a ticket to Suzdal, which costs around 95 RUB.
 Buses leave Vladimir for Suzdal every 30 minutes.
-Please remember that once you leave Moscow, the only method of payment is in cash.
+You must remember that once you leave Moscow, the major method of payment is in cash.
 Cards are accepted only in big restaurants and shops.

 I could not find my receipt for my onward journey but below is the receipt of my return journey from Suzdal bus station to Vladimir.

 The way from Vladimir to Suzdal is very smooth and scenic.
 I expected it to be not a very smooth ride, but I was surprised.
-The bus stopped at few bus stands on the way and we were at Suzdal bus station in about 30 minutes.
-Some people left the bus, but I stayed on the bus because I wanted to go to the city centre.
-The driver got up from his seat and started collecting extra 14 rubles from everyone who wanted to go to the centre.
+The bus stopped at a few bus stands on the way and we were at Suzdal bus station in about 30 minutes.
+Some people left the bus here, but I stayed in the bus because I wanted to go to the city centre.
+The driver got up from his seat and started collecting an extra 14 rubles from everyone who wanted to go to the centre.
 There was no receipt provided.
-Once you are in the city centre you can walk to all the important places.
+Once you are in the city centre, all the major places to visit in Suzdal are walkable.
 The town is very small, buildings and houses are colourful, roads and sidewalks are beautiful, clean and safe.

-Returning from city centre can be a bit tricky.
-You will have to find the bus stand that is for the buses towards the main Suzdal bus station.
+When you are ready to go back to Vladimir, you will have to take a bus from the centre to Suzdal main bus stand.
+From Suzdal bus stand you will find a bus to Vladimir.
+Make sure you find the bus stand that is for the buses going towards the main Suzdal bus station.
 When I went to the bus stand I realized after asking a lady that I was at the wrong bus stop, so I crossed the street and went to the right one.
 Not every bus goes to the main bus station.
-There was a girl standing next to me who told me that I have to catch the same bus, which she is catching.
-Although I can speak Russian, Google Translate will completely help you.
+There was a girl at the bus stop who helped me get into the right bus going towards the Suzdal main bus station.
+If you are not comfortable in speaking Russian, Google Translate will surely help you.
 There is good mobile network everywhere and people are very friendly and happy to help.